virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/olimex-lpc1766stk/README.txt

   nx:
     An example using the NuttX graphics system (NX).
 This example uses the Nokia 6100 LCD driver.
+NOTE:  The Nokia 6100 driver does not work on this board as of this writing.

-    NOTES:
+  ostest:

-    1. The Nokia 6100 driver does not work on this board as of this writing.
+    This configuration directory, performs a simple OS test using apps/examples/ostest.

   slip-httpd:
     This configuration is identical to the thttpd configuration except that